sahib/rmlint/docs/rmlint.1.rst

     The letter may also be written uppercase (similar to ``-S / --rank-by``) to reverse the sorting.
-Note that ``rmlint`` has to hold back all results till the end of the run before sorting and printing.
+Note that ``rmlint`` has to hold back all results until the end of the run before sorting and printing.

 :``-w --with-color`` (**default**) / ``-W --no-with-color``: